MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/datasets.md

 ---
 # Datasets for Apical-in & Apical-out Classification

 ## Data Source
 The dataset consists of microscopic images of neuroepithelial organoids expressing ZO1-EGFP.
-These images are used to classify cell configurations as **Apical-in** or **Apical-out** based on intensity distribution and spatial properties.
+These images are used to classify cell configurations as **Apical-in** or **Apical-out** based on intensity distribution.

 ### Data Description
 - **File Format**: `.tif` (Tagged Image File Format)